timjs/lemon/migration.md

 - Remove `exposing` in module header and add `where`
 - Change `:` to `::`
 - Change `type` to `data` and `type alias` to `type`
+- Option to use equations instead of `case-of`
+- Option to use guards instead of `if-then-else`
+- Option to use `where` instead of `let`

 ## Semantic